strimzi/proposals/039-user-operator-custom-filter-for-labels-.md

 This proposal suggests adding configurable exclusion of labels.
 We can implement this feature similarly to [issue 4394](https://github.com/strimzi/strimzi-kafka-operator/pull/4791).
-We can create an environment variable and inject such value through the `Kafka` custom resource.
+We can create an environment variable and inject the value through the `Kafka` custom resource.
 Specifically, in the `spec.entityOperator.template.userOperatorContainer.env`.
 For instance, we can have the following `Kafka` resource:
 ```yaml